whodevil/offthecob-platform/README.md

 }
 ```

+This plugin contains a bunch of best practices around how to build projects for the JVM.
+This includes dependency locking by default, kotlin support, groovy support (for testing),
+wiring up the junit platform, null away, and linting.

+The Base plugin also offers a task to help update lock files:
+`./gradlew resolveAndLockAll --write-locks`

 ## Library
 This includes everything in base, but enables the `java-library` plugin, adding the api configuration
 as well as the jar task